David-Howell/telco-churn/readme.md

     - The work done
     - Why certain lines were followed
     - The Goals of the exploration and experiements
-    - Fingings
+    - Findings
     - Methodologies
-    - Conclusions / Recomendations
+    - Conclusions / Recommendations
 ***
 ## <a name="planning"></a>Project Planning:
 [[Back to top](#top)]